Do Test Scores Help Teachers Give Better Track Advice to Students? A Principal Stratification Analysis: Introduction

 Finally, building on \cite{Imai2022}, a corollary contribution of this analysis is that it makes it possible to evaluate whether being allowed to upgrade based on test scores helps teachers improve the {\it fairness} of their recommendations with respect to protected attributes such as SES, race, or gender.
 For example, suppose that gender is a protected attribute with respect to which we want to assess how fair a recommender is.
 Then, in the stratum of H students, the recommender is fair if the fraction of high recommendations is the same for female and male students.
 However, the analogous fraction in other strata could be lower or higher as long as it is equal for both genders.
 Therefore, in the overall population, females may receive a different fraction of high first-year advice from this recommender; however, this would not constitute a violation of fairness, as it would be due to differences in the gender composition of the strata, not to discrimination based on gender within a stratum.
-We find that the availability of test scores improves the fairness of teachers' recommendations.
+We find that allowing teachers to upgrade recommendations based on test scores improves fairness.
 Specifically, it raises the chances that immigrants and low-SES students, who are otherwise discriminated against, are recommended a more difficult track that they can complete relative to natives and high-SES peers, respectively.

 The paper is organized as follows.
 In Section \ref{s:inst}, we describe the Dutch institutional setting and the quasi-randomized experiment that makes our analysis possible.
 The statistical framework and its assumptions follow in Section \ref{s:stat}.
 Section \ref{s:res_apce} presents our results, while Section \ref{s:robust} supports their robustness by showing that they also hold when the Exclusion Restriction assumption is substituted by alternative assumptions.
 In Section \ref{s:fair} we move to the analysis of the fairness of track recommendations, and Section \ref{s:conc} concludes.